Laurinevdstolpe/minor-data-science/Communication/Presentations.md

 [Here](https://github.com/Laurinevdstolpe/minor-data-science/blob/main/Communication/ppt%20week%2011.pdf) is the second presentation.

 And my last presentation was on the 4th of january.
 Here I also got no questions that I could not awnser.
-[Here](https://github.com/Laurinevdstolpe/minor-data-science/blob/main/Communication/ppt%20week%2016.pdf) is that last presentation
+[Here](https://github.com/Laurinevdstolpe/minor-data-science/blob/main/Communication/ppt%20week%2016.pdf) is that last presentation.

 I believe that I will also do the final presentation, but we have not decided that yet.